Businesses want to find safe ways to re-open

 Roberta “Bert” Ciulla, Valadez’s landlord and the former owner of Sicilian and The Bop, said social distancing could be done in bars and restaurants which already have stringent health restrictions.
 Ciulla, like many landlords, may not receive rent as the businesses are closed.

-“Our taxes are due in May and no one said we don’t have to pay them,” she said.

-Ciulla, 75, said she has some health issues, otherwise she would participate in the Friday protests in Madison.
-If the restrictions aren’t loosened, she said some will go out of business leading to people being dependent on social services and ultimately being on the streets.
+Ciulla, 75, said if restrictions aren’t loosened, some will go out of business leading to people being dependent on social services and ultimately being on the streets.

 Commented